-Now inhale by appropriating the fullness of God's Spirit by faith.
-Trust him to control and empower you according to his command to "be filled with the Spirit" which actually means to be constantly and continually controlled and empowered with the Holy Spirit.
+Now inhale by appropriating the fullness of God’s Spirit by faith.
+Trust Him to control and empower you according to His command to “be filled with the Spirit” (Ephesians 5:18, NIV 1984), which actually means to be constantly and continually controlled and empowered with the Holy Spirit.

-According to His promise, God hears you and grants your request because you pray according to His will.
+According to His promise (1 John 5:14-15), God hears you and grants your request because you pray according to His will.
 I encourage you to continue to claim his love, forgiveness and power by faith and continue to have fellowship with Him moment by moment.

-You become a worldly Christian again when you develop (over time) an attitude of unbelief - when you set your heart against believing the promises of 1 John 1:9 and 1 Corinthians 10:13:
+You become a worldly Christian again when you develop (over time) an attitude of unbelief — when you set your heart against believing the promises of 1 John 1:9 and 1 Corinthians 10:13 (NIV 1984):

 You can know right now that you are filled with the Holy Spirit.
-Through the concept of Spiritual Breathing, you can go through life assured of his fullness.
+Through the practice of spiritual breathing, you can go through life assured of His fullness.
 Simply keep short accounts with God.
 Do not let sins accumulate.

-I'm not suggesting that the Christian who walks in the fullness of the Spirit will have no difficulties.
+I am not suggesting that the Christian who walks in the fullness of the Spirit will have no difficulties.
 Problems of poor health, loss of loved ones, financial needs and other such experiences are common to all people.
 However, many of our misfortunes are self-imposed because of our own worldly, selfish actions.
 The spiritual person is spared most of these self-imposed hardships.
-But when the problems do come, the spiritual person can face them with a calm, confident attitude because he is aware of God's resources which are available to him to deal with adversity.
+But when the problems do come, the spiritual person can face them with a calm, confident attitude by being aware of God’s resources, which are available to deal with adversity.